alinnert/generic-store/README.md

 newsStore.state

-// STEP 5: write some (maybe async) functions to change your store export async function loadNews (): Promise<void> {
+// STEP 5: write some (maybe async) functions to change your store
+// Pro Tip: You can put all calls to `newsStore.set()` in separate
+// ("mutation") functions to avoid repeating the entire state object. export async function loadNews (): Promise<void> {
   newsStore.set({ loading: true, error: false })